carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-easily-swappable-parameters.rst

 Most of these cases, which are otherwise swappable from a caller's standpoint, have no way of getting "fixed" at the definition point.
-In the case of C++ templates, only primary template definitions and explicit specialisations are matched and analysed.
+In the case of C++ templates, only primary template definitions and explicit specializations are matched and analyzed.

 None of the following cases produce a diagnostic: